 Surgical aneurysm repair

-The aneurysm is removed during surgery and the weakend aortic wall is replaced with a graft (a manmade tube).
+The aneurysm is removed during surgery and the weakened aortic wall is replaced with a graft (a man-made tube).

 This procedure, used to treat venous reflux disease, is an alternative to vein stripping.
 Venous closure uses a catheter to deliver radiofrequency energy into a vein.
 This causes the vein to close and re-routes blood to other healthy veins.

 Contact the Vascular Center